Effectively treating angina

 What is angina?

-Angina is the name given to pain or discomfort felt in the chest when there is a reduced amount of blood flowing to the heart muscle.
+Angina is the name given to pain or discomfort felt in the chest when there is an inadequate amount of blood reaching the heart muscle.
 This is most often caused by coronary artery disease, where the arteries supplying the heart muscle become narrowed or blocked due to a build-up of fatty deposits.

-There have been great advances in the treatment of angina, such as the insertion of minimally invasive stents – small tube-like structures that help hold coronary arteries open to increase blood flow to the heart muscle.
+There have been great advances in the treatment of angina, such as the minimally invasive insertion of stents – which are small tube-like structures that help hold open coronary arteries to increase blood flow to the heart muscle.

 However, sometimes, even despite the best available conventional therapies, patients can still feel symptoms of angina.
 When this happens, they have what is called ‘refractory angina’.